pyOpenSci/handbook/organization/external-communications.md

 pyOpenSci does not send unsolicited bulk emails, and all emails contain an unsubscribe link.
 Emails from pyOpenSci are sent to communicate with potential volunteers, share the monthly version of the newsletter, and to keep registered event participants up-to-date on logistics. pyOpenSci will also reach out to event attendees with pre- and/or post-surveys, along with follow-up reminders, as needed.

-### Mailchimp

-pyOpenSci uses [Mailchimp](https://mailchimp.com/) as a catch-all bulk emailing service.
-Anyone interested in subscribing to the pyOpenSci mailing list and receiving our monthly newsletter can do so by [signing up here](https://eepurl.com/iM7SOM).
-We also use Mailchimp to communicate with individuals who have signed up to volunteer as a [reviewer](https://forms.gle/Mps4UsRHTyF66cdg7) and/or [editor](https://forms.gle/aFAMBjrdU7f7zMP89) as part of our [open software peer review process](https://www.pyopensci.org/about-peer-review/index.html).

 ### EventBrite

 pyOpenSci uses [EventBrite](https://eventbrite.com) to manage event sign-ups.
 Anyone who has registered for a pyOpenSci event through EventBrite will be contacted through the EventBrite service regarding event updates and logistics. pyOpenSci may also upload EventBrite contacts to Mailchimp or SurveyMonkey for the purposes of sending out pre- and/or post-surveys.